Lake-Commander/KMS_Inventory_Analysis/README.md

 ## ✅ Author

 **Ephraim Elakhe**
-Data Analyst
-Advocate for data-driven solutions in open access and SME ecosystems
+Data Analyst and advocate for data-driven solutions in open access and SME ecosystems

 ---